billyen2012/next-api-router/README.md

 ## Middlewares

-- Refer to `express.js` for how this works, but the code example should be self explainatory.
+- Refer to `express.js` for how this works, but the code example should be self explanatory.

 ```js